University Conduct Board

 Students, faculty, and professional staff at Drexel University may apply to join the University Conduct Board.

 The best answer for this question is that “it depends.”
 It depends, obviously, on the number of cases presented to the Office of Student Conduct and Community Standards.
 Based on past experience, nearly 90% of all cases are resolved at the administrative hearing level, meaning that the student/organization has opted not to contest the charges(s).
 Typically more hearings go before the University Appeal Board than before the University Hearing Board.
-We try, as best as we are able, to spread the caseload among the respective board members.
+The ideal situation is to spread the caseload among the respective board members.

 All Hearing Board members are required to participate in a mandatory orientation/training workshop in order to be eligible to serve.
 Hearing Board members who have not participated in orientation and appropriate supplemental trainings will be deemed inactive until they are completed.